carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

   } // end anonymous namespace

-This is bad specifically because if you're looking at "``Helper``" in the middle of a large C++ file, that you have no immediate way to tell if it is local to the file.
+This is bad specifically because if you're looking at "``runHelper``" in the middle of a large C++ file, that you have no immediate way to tell if it is local to the file.
 When it is marked static explicitly, this is immediately obvious.
 Also, there is no reason to enclose the definition of "``operator<``" in the